valentingalea/splash-damage-talks/mdx/UE4.md

 - Not network capable
   * Look into recent UE4 additions: _Gauntlet_

-WORK: functional test video / screenshot
-WORK: clarify if we have functional tests in code
+SLIDE: no functional in code, only unit with non-tick uworld

 ---
 ## UGS